 This is a voluntary indicator which is set to control the Authority's exposure to interest rate risk.
-Bank Rate rose by 1.00% from 4.25% on 1st April to 5.25% by 31st December.

 The impact of a change in interest rates is calculated on the assumption that maturing loans and investment will be replaced at new market rates.